Toluene in Hexane (265 – 270 nm)

 Toluene In Methanol (265 – 270 nm)

-This reference is described in the European Pharmacopoeia (EP) for Use as a resolution check in Derivative Spectroscopy.
+This reference was described in earlier editions of European Pharmacopoeia (EP) Chapter 2.2.25 for use as a resolution check in Derivative Spectroscopy.

 Benzene Vapour (230-270 nm)

 This reference is useful as a resolution check for instruments with spectral bandwidths less than 1 nm.
-Benzene vapour has characteristic peaks that may or may not be displayed, dependent upon the actual SBW of the instrument.
+Benzene vapour has characteristic peaks that may or may not be displayed, depending on the SBW of the instrument.

 Note: Benzene vapour is not suitable for use with photodiode array spectrophotometers.